|

 attack.
 There are three hand distracting methods: the Obstructing method,

 the sound method, and the combination method.
-Using the obstructing method,
+Using the obstructing

-trick's his adversary into thinking that he will attack with his hands;
+indirect attack.
+This trick's his adversary into thinking that he will

-instead he's going to bridge the gap and attack with a low kick.
-The sound
+attack with his hands; instead he's going to bridge the gap and attack

-method, as the name implies, uses sound as a distraction, such as clapping
+with a low kick.
+The sound method, as the name implies, uses sound as a

-your hands before an attack.
-The third method combines the first two.
-For
+distraction, such as clapping your hands before an attack.
+The third

-example, a JKD practitioner might throw his front hand up and slap his thigh
+his front hand up and slap his thigh for effect before attacking.

 Delayed hit

 Is also known as a broken time attack.
-To do it, begin a strike, take a
+To

-slight pause and then renew the attack
+do it, begin a strike, take a slight pause and then renew the attack

 Double time

-Is a term Bruce Lee borrowed from Fencing and means blocking an attack and a
+Is a term Bruce Lee borrowed from Fencing and means blocking an attack and

-kick and the launching your own counter kick.
+a kick and the launching your own counter kick.
 However, be wary because

 double time is a passive defense.
 If an opponent feints a JKD practitioner